Imperium-Core-Developpers/opentrade/readme.md

 };
 ```

-**After, you can run exchange**
+**After editing the configuration files , you can run the exchange**

 ```
 cd  ~/opentrade/server
 sudo node main.js
 ```

-In your browser address bar, type https://127.0.0.1:40443
+In your browser address bar, type https://127.0.0.1:40443 ( or simply https://localhost if you put port 443 )
-You will see OpenTrade.
+You will see the OpenTrade platform.

-The first registered user will be exchange administrator.
+The first registered user will be the exchange administrator.

-# Add trade pairs
+# How to add new trade pairs

-For each coin you should create *.conf file
+For each coin, you should create a *.conf file
-This is common example for "some_coin.conf"
+Here is a common example for "some_coin.conf"

 ```
 rpcuser=long_random_string_one